 Paradise Palms offers special rates to AGU affiliated golfers, as well as frequent player discounts, participation with local clubs and The Links "passport" packages and has first rate club house and locker room facilities for corporate events.

-Sea Temple - formerly THE LINKS Port Douglas
+PALMER SEA REEF (Formerly Sea Temple - formerly THE LINKS Port Douglas)

-Sea Temple presents new arrivals with a bumpy plain of green dotted with white bunkers, possibly evoking the question oft-asked at St Andrews "where are the golf holes?"
+Sea Reef presents new arrivals with a bumpy plain of green dotted with white bunkers, possibly evoking the question oft-asked at St Andrews "where are the golf holes?"

 Mike Wolveridge of Thomson, Wolveridge & Perrett describes the course as "the world’s only tropical links" and the description is apt.
 Set against a backdrop of mountains and pierced by tranches of rainforest that spear between fairways, the course looks like and, importantly, plays like its namesake.
 Small bunkers abound.
 Many are deep and forbidding, guarding approaches and warning caution.
 Invariably, a lofted club is required, although thankfully the constructors have not created vertical sod-revetted faces that demand a sideways or backward escape.